karticsubr/FAS2016/code/README.txt

-I Visualization code compilation (QT required)
+Source Code compilation
 Q.1 How to compile ?

-Go to the directory code/
+- Go to the directory code/

+- Open CMakeLists.txt to check out the demonames

-Execute the following commands: mkdir build-visualization/ cd build-visualization/ qmake ./../code-visualization/ make
+- Execute the following commands:

-Now if you want your results to be in the folder code/results-visualization/ cd ./../
-./visualizer Or
-./visualizer.app/Contents/MacOS/visualizer
+cmake -Ddemoname=on -Bbuild/ -Hcode/

+make --directory=build/

+./build/demoname

 You will get a full description of possible arguments to pass through.

-Q.2 Where are the results for the visualzation ?
-All results are in folder code/results-visualization/
+Q.2 Where are the results ?

+All results are in folder code/results/demoname/